Skip to main content

 Output formats13454

-Three categories, three trades.
+Three categories, three trade-offs.

-Cloud SAST
+Cloud scanners

 Source-on-their-servers is the model.

-The heavyweight rules are paywalled.
+The heavyweight rules sit behind a paywall.

 Code-quality + security